Shahidali88/Research-Navigator/README.md

  ## Research Navigator

 Research Navigator is a lightweight, Streamlit‑powered web application designed to help researchers, students, and AI enthusiasts quickly discover and preview the latest papers on arXiv.

 ### Features

-1.Topic Search: Enter any keyword or phrase (e.g., agentic AI, graph neural networks) and retrieve the top N relevant arXiv papers.
+1. Topic Search: Enter any keyword or phrase (e.g., agentic AI, graph neural networks) and retrieve the top N relevant arXiv papers.

-2.Recency Filter: Use an intuitive slider to include only papers published within the last X days.
+2. Recency Filter: Use an intuitive slider to include only papers published within the last X days.

-3.Clean Listing: View each paper’s title, authors, publication date, categories, and a short abstract in a professional two‑column layout.
+3. Clean Listing: View each paper’s title, authors, publication date, categories, and a short abstract in a professional two‑column layout.

-4.PDF Download: One‑click links to open or download the full PDF on arXiv.
+4. PDF Download: One‑click links to open or download the full PDF on arXiv.